sherpa/sherpa/docs/plots/index.rst

   - changing the preference settings of the plot object (which will change any plot created by the object)

-  - over-riding the setting when plotting the data (this capability is new to Sherpa 4.12.0).
+  - overriding the setting when plotting the data (this capability is new to Sherpa 4.12.0).

 There are several settings which are provided for all backends,